 How To Create an Effective Workout Plan

-The key to making this type of workout split work is understanding how much rest and recovery your body needs after each activity.
-Since a heavy lift will take more time to recover than a run, you'll want to take this into consideration when planning your schedule.
+Creating a workout plan that effectively combines strength training and running takes some finesse.
+The key to making it work is understanding how much rest and recovery your body needs after each activity.
+Since it takes more time to recover after a heavy lift workout than it does for a run, you'll want to factor that into your schedule.

-Personal Training & Group Lift Classes at Inspire Fitness Studio
+Personal Training & Strength Training Near You at Inspire Fitness Studio in Arlington